amehrjou/Pyfectious/README.md

     ├── LICENSE
     └── README.md

 Afterward, the best place to start is the [example](example) folder, where there are a couple of notebooks available to get you started with the simulator.
-A quick description of the notebooks are as the following.
+A quick description of the notebooks is as the following.

     ├── example
     │   ├── Configured_Simulation.ipynb    # Example of running a pre-configured simulation.